percona/psmysql-docs/docs/glossary.md

 A [Storage Engine](#storage-engine) for MySQL and derivatives ([Percona Server](#percona-server-for-mysql), [MariaDB](#mariadb)) originally written by Innobase Oy, since acquired by Oracle.
 It provides [ACID](#acid) compliant storage engine with [foreign key](#foreign-key) support.
 As of [MySQL](#mysql) version 5.5, InnoDB became the default storage engine on all platforms.

+## JSON (JavaScript Object Notation)

+A common file format used to store data in a human-readable and machine-readable way using key-value pairs.

 ## Jenkins

 [Jenkins](https://www.jenkins-ci.org) is a continuous integration system that we use to help ensure the continued quality of the software we produce.
 It helps us achieve the aims of: